Qualcomm Brings 4G Connectivity And Services To Feature Phones

 Qualcomm 205 Platform

-At an event in New Delhi, Qualcomm announced its latest platform Qualcomm 205 Mobile Platform.
+At an event in New Delhi, Qualcomm announced its latest Qualcomm 205 Mobile Platform.

 In three years, this is the first time that the company is updating its entry-level mobile platform.
 It is doing so by bringing in 4G services in phones along with LTE connectivity.

-The Qualcomm 205 chip is being developed keeping in mind feature phones, which are extremely popular in emerging markets such as Latin America, Southeast Asia, and India.
-According to reports, the chip has been developed in India keeping in mind the "Make in India" initiative from the Indian government.
+The Qualcomm 205 chip is being developed while keeping in mind feature phones, which are extremely popular in emerging markets such as Latin America, Southeast Asia, and India.
+According to reports, the chip has been developed in India, with the "Make in India" initiative from the Indian government.